comicfans/learn/why_rust_different.md

 ```
 C++ 'placement new' requires manually calling destructor a must,
 but compiler can't tell where did the object pointer come from (placement new?
-default new?, or stack based?), thus inconsist destruct can happen and leads
+default new?, or stack based?), thus mismatched destruct can happen and leads
 leak/double-free alike bugs.